-4.3 Method & results
+4.3.
+Method and results

-Northern Powergrid requested Durham University to carry out a confidential review of consumption records for all its industrial & commercial half-hourly metered customers for the year before and the year after the introduction of the CDCM.
+Northern Powergrid requested Durham University to carry out a confidential review of consumption records for all its industrial and commercial half-hourly metered customers for the year before and the year after the introduction of the CDCM.
 Northern Powergrid has ca. 14,000 customers on this charging arrangement.
-It reviewed these records and passed on a subset to Durham University who then analysed the data from 1,252 of these commercial customers to compare their consumption before and after the introduction of the CDCM red/amber/green charging bands.
+It reviewed these records and passed on a subset to Durham University, who then analysed the data from 1,252 of these commercial customers to compare their consumption before and after the introduction of the CDCM red/ amber/green charging bands.
 The consumption data analysed by Durham University covered a wide range of customer types, as follows:

-- Supermarkets

-- Telecoms
+- Supermarkets Plastics Steel Telecoms

 - Banks

 - High street shops

 - Water companies

 - Chemicals

-- Plastics

-- Steel

-- Textiles

-- Tools

-- Public houses / restaurants

-In addition, both suppliers and some half-hourly metered customers were interviewed to find out to what extent the structure of the CDCM charges were passed through and visible to customers in their Supplier bills.
+- In addition, both suppliers and some half-hourly metered customers were interviewed to find out to what extent the structure of the CDCM charges were passed through and visible to customers in their supplier bills.